box/developer.box.com/content/guides/collaborations/connect-slack-to-group-collabs/5-connect-box-functions.md

     Please select a preferred language / framework in step 1 to get started.
   </Message>
 </Choice>

+The code will capture all groups in the enterprise, then loop through each one.

+If the group name matches the Slack channel ID, the group ID is returned.

+If there are no matches, a new Box group is created and the ID of the group is returned for use.
+The group will be named after the Slack channel ID since that is a constant that is returned with both slash commands and user events, making it easier to lookup without additional functions.

 ## Add shared content to a group